Qualification type: PhD

 Applicants should have a distinction pass at Master’s level in naval architecture/ocean engineering/mechanical engineering or a related subject, or first class BEng/BSc Honours degree, or equivalent, in naval architecture/ocean engineering/mechanical engineering or in a related subject.

-Applicants must be available to commence academic studies in the UK on December 2019.
+Applicants must be available to commence academic studies in the UK on October 2020 or slightly after.

 Proficiency in a scientific programming language (MATLAB / python) is required.